Mongolian People's Party

-As the MPRP, the party was organized on the basis of democratic centralism, a principle conceived by Vladimir Lenin which entails democratic and open discussion on policy on the condition of unity in upholding the agreed upon policies.
+As the MPRP, the party was organized on the basis of Vladimir Lenin's principle of democratic centralism.
 The highest body of the party was the Party Congress, convened every fifth year.
 When the Party Congress was not in session, the Central Committee was the highest body, but since they met normally only once a year, most duties and responsibilities were vested in the Politburo and its Standing Committee.
-The party's leader has been titled General Secretary, Chairman, Secretary, and First Secretary.
+The party's leader was titled General Secretary or First Secretary during the period; today, it is led by a Chairperson.
 The party previously followed Marxism-Leninism, a synthesis of the ideas of Karl Marx and Lenin introduced by Joseph Stalin in 1929, under which the industries of Mongolia were nationalized and a planned economy was implemented.

 Following the Mongolian Revolution of 1990, other political parties in Mongolia were legalised and the country transitioned into a multi-party democracy.
 The party subsequently abandoned Marxism–Leninism in favour of democratic socialism.
 In 2010, party members voted to adopt social democracy as the party's ideology and restore the party's original name, dropping the word "revolutionary".
 This caused a faction to split away and form a new party to retain the long-standing name; the two parties reunited in 2021.

 The party remained as Mongolia's governing party after the 1990 revolution, until it was defeated in the 1996 election.
 From 2004 to 2008, it was a part of a coalition government with the Democratic Party and Motherland Party.
 From 2008 to 2012, the party participated in another coalition with the Democratic Party, although it had a majority in the Mongolian legislature.
 It became the main opposition party after the 2012 election.
 The party returned to power following the 2016 election and retained its majority in the 2020 and 2024 elections.